MabelMedia-LLC/MabelDOS/README.md

 A Collection Of Essential Utilities, Custom Built Installer, And Development Framework For DOS Compatible Operating Systems.

 # Licensing
-All Software Related To The MabelDOS Project Falls Under The MCSPSL.
+All Software Released As Part Of The MabelDOS Project Falls Under The MCSPSL.
 Read <a href="https://github.com/MabelMedia-LLC/MCSPSL">The License</a> To Learn More.